tc39/proposal-object-from-entries/README.md

 ## Behavior

-The following behavior is tentatively proposed; see [#considerations] for possible issues and alternative approaches that could be taken.
+The following behavior is tentatively proposed; see [Considerations](#considerations) for possible issues and alternative approaches that could be taken.

 In informal terms, `Object.fromEntries(iter)` would mimic the relevent behaviors of the [`Map` constructor](https://tc39.github.io/ecma262/#sec-map-iterable) in